 She is the first Zambian to be appointed Regional Chief Information Security Officer at United Bank for Africa Plc, where she leads cybersecurity strategy and governance across East and Southern Africa.
 A co-founder of the Women in Technology Network Zambia.
 Her influential work has earned her a place among the "Influential League of FinTech Leaders in SADC", and she further contributes as an advisory board member for CISO Alliances Zambia and a member of the Rotary Club of Nkwazi.

-Chuunga’s triumph in the Women in Tech Excellence Award embodies the growing influence of women driving continental innovation.
+Chuunga’s triumph in the Women in Tech Excellence Award embodies the growing influence of women driving innovation on the continent.
 Her participation recognition on the continental stage demonstrates that Zambian women aren't just participating in the tech revolution; they're leading it.

 Christine Kunda Chungu